Farmers’ Hub: Rural Farmer Support and Entrepreneurship.

 The farmer hub acts as a one-stop-shop for the agricultural needs of the farmers.
 The project is currently in the counties of Nyandarua, Nakuru, and Laikipia with plans to expand wider to other regions to benefit farming communities.
 To provide several agricultural solutions, Syngenta Foundation East Africa is working in collaboration with partners offering financial, insurance, crop protection, mechanization, and extension services.

-Last mile delivery of technologies is a major challenge in Kenyan agriculture as it requires an entire package from inputs to access to markets.
-Experience has shown that access to quality seeds is more effective when offered as part of a bundle of quality crop protection, post-harvest handling and access to markets.
+Last-mile delivery of technologies is a major challenge to Kenyan farmers as it requires an entire package from inputs to access to markets.
+Experience has shown that access to quality seeds is more effective when offered as part of a bundle of quality crop protection, post-harvest handling, and access to markets.
 Due to the inadequate sustainable last mile efforts, the farmers are yet to fully benefit from the current solutions in use.
 Typically, these bundled solutions have been sustainable when they generate income and are financially viable for those parties involved across the value chain.

-- Advisory services through trainings and demo farms.
+- Advisory services: provided through field day training and demo farms.

-- Maintain a sustainable model that will link the smallholder farmer to the different value chain players in a more convenient and effective way to the benefit of both stakeholders.
+- Maintain a sustainable model that will link the smallholder farmer to the different value chain players more conveniently and effectively to the benefit of both stakeholders.

 - Assist the farmer access quality inputs among them certified seed.

 - Assist farmers to access markets and to reliably supply production demands.